 Solar Panel Design and Firefighter Safety.

 It's extremely important for firefighters and their commanders to be able to identify homes with solar electric (photovoltaic or "PV") systems and understand how these systems work.
-THIS IS NOT THE PLACE.
-This article merely provides a consumer glance at some issues and current solutions.
+This article provides a consumer glance at some issues and current solutions.

 Firefighter safety has been addressed by several organizations, resulting in guidelines to safely address a fire involving solar products.
 Additionally, our building codes now include provisions intended to address firefighter safety, such as minimum setback areas to provide space on the roof for walking around solar products, clear safety labeling, quick disconnects, and more.
 Product standards address safety in general, and specifically fire safety, and also include provisions to address the needs the firefighters.

 One of the first things a firefighter does in a structure fire is cut the power for safety.
 But how do you do that when the power isn’t coming from the utility grid?

 Currently, renewable energy systems (in California) are all required to have a solar electric quick-disconnect, or a "rapid shutdown mechanism."
 This disconnect cuts the power from the solar energy system and serve to prevent harm or injury to first responders should there be a fire in or around your home.